iotaledger/blueprints/doc-immutability/overview.md

 See this website for a [demonstration of a Proof of Existence application](https://iota-poex.dag.sh/).

-Unfortunately, you can't deploy your own local version of this demo.
-However, you can test the [Proof of Existence JavaScript library](https://legacy.docs.iota.org/docs/proof-of-existence/1.0/overview) that we built, using this blueprint.
+Check the [GitHub Repository](https://github.com/iotaledger/poc-document-immutable-blueprint) for instructions on how to set up a local version of this blueprint.

 ## Additional Resources